-Delivery Remote: Zoom-based No of 2
+No of 2 Delivery Remote: Zoom-based

-synchronous and online VLE- synchronous
+synchronous synchronous and online VLEmeetings

-based asynchronous teaching meetings
+based asynchronous teaching

 Summary

 This unit will introduce the different types of bacteria, how they are classified and what this means for how they live, and how they are targeted therapeutically.
 It will also cover topics such as: bacterial replication; antibiotics and antibiotic resistance; bacterial epidemiology; commensal bacteria and the microbiome.
 Case studies will be used to support learning and enable the collection of information from a variety of authoritative sources.